 Waiting on God

-I’m reading in my bible this morning, drinking coffee, the sound of rain is hitting the window beside me and taps on the roof.
+I’m reading in my bible this morning, drinking coffee, the sound of rain is hitting the window beside me and it taps on the roof.
 Stealing a moment away … just God’s word, coffee and the rain.

 I’m reading today in the book of Numbers.
 Numbers chapter 9.

+Let me share this story of God working while we wait.
 God had Moses and his crew build a Tabernacle.

-He hovered over the Tabernacle and Tent of Testimony, during the day like a cloud and like a fire by night.
+This chapter tell us that God hovered over the Tabernacle and Tent of Testimony, during the day like a cloud and like a fire by night.

 When the cloud and fire lifted it was God’s sign that they could move forward in their journey and when the cloud and fire came back down they had to stay encamped and WAIT on God.